Divigel 0.5 mg/packet (for use on skin)

 Estradiol should not be used to prevent heart disease, stroke, or dementia, because this medicine may actually increase your risk of developing these conditions.
 Long-term use may also increase your risk of breast cancer or blood clot.

-What should I discuss with my health care provider before using estradiol topical?
+What should I discuss with my health care provider before using Divigel 0.5 mg/packet (estradiol topical for use on skin)?

 You should not use estradiol topical if you have: